AI-Hypercomputer/xpk/README.md

 you use XPK to interact with or utilize GCP Services, your information is handled in accordance with the [Google Cloud Privacy Notice](https://cloud.google.com/terms/cloud-privacy-notice).

 # Contributing

 Please read [`contributing.md`](./docs/contributing.md) for details on our code of conduct, and the process for submitting pull requests to us.

+# Get involved

+We'd love to hear from you!
+If you have questions or want to discuss ideas, join us on [GitHub Discussions](https://github.com/AI-Hypercomputer/xpk/discussions).
+Found a bug or have a feature request?
+Please let us know on [GitHub Issues](https://github.com/AI-Hypercomputer/xpk/issues).

 # License